-For the first time, a large-scale art project was held in Ukraine with the support of the leaders of WHO and UNESCO, which shows the significant potential of Ukrainian culture.
+For the first time, a large-scale art project took place in Ukraine with the support of the leaders of WHO and UNESCO For the first time, a large-scale art project was held in Ukraine with the support of the leaders of WHO and UNESCO, which shows the significant potential of Ukrainian culture.
 This was stated by the author of the art initiative "Musical gratitude to medical workers" - UNESCO Artist of Peace Herman Makarenko at a briefing on September 16 before the gala concert of the project at the National Opera of Ukraine.

 "Today we have a unique event - for the first time Ukraine is holding an event in the field of culture, which was simultaneously supported by the leaders of WHO and UNESCO", - said H. Makarenko.
 He added that the project managed to unite the efforts of UNESCO Artists from different countries and create an extraordinary creative product for millions of viewers around the world because it combines melodies from different continents.